Are you planning a trip to Cuba and looking for things to do in Havana? If yes, this is the post for you.

 The Malecón is Havana’s seawall that stretches for 8 km (5 miles).
 The Malecón runs from the mouth of the Port of Havana in Old Havana, past Vedado to the mouth of the Almendares River.

-Built between 1901 and 1902, the Malecón today serves as both a main arterial road through Havana and a favoured meeting place.
-In the late afternoon and early evening you can wander along the miles long Malecón with a drink and enjoy the cool breeze while watching the fisherman and old cars roll by.
+Built between 1901 and 1902, the Malecón today serves as both a main arterial road through Havana and a favored meeting place.
+In the late afternoon and early evening, you can wander along the miles long Malecón with a drink and enjoy the cool sea breeze, while watching the fisherman and old cars roll by.

 Playa Santa Maria del Mar